15 Most Beautiful Castles in Belgium

 Tickets: Adults – 5 €; Reduced – 4 €; Children – 3 €

-No Belgium castle list would be complete without the Château de Crupet (Crupet Castle).
+No list of castles in Belgium would be complete without the Château de Crupet (Crupet Castle).

-Although you are unable to visit the castle properly (as it is a private property owned by the Limbosch family), this is one of the best castles in Belgium.
+Although you are unable to visit the castle properly (as the Belgian chateau is a private property owned by the Limbosch family), this is one of the best castles in Belgium.
 It dates back to the 11th Century and stands in a little lake.